Djiark/urban-octo-sniffle/README.md

 # README

 One day we will find some cool code here.
-Maybe even a a cool program, or ponies.
+Maybe even a cool program, or ponies.
 Who knows.